benstobbs/British-Informatics-Olympiad-Python-Solutions/README.md

 ## Aim
 The aim is to give guidance to people who are trying to find solutions to these difficult questions.
 ## Contributing
-If you have any new solutions, or more efficient solutions than the existing ones, please fork this repository, make your changes and then make a pull request.
+If you have any new solutions, or more efficient solutions than the existing ones, please make your changes and then make a pull request.
 Any new solutions, or more efficient solutions will be merged!